 Healthcare industry has been evolving dramatically in the last few decades.
-Population needs and demands are increasing in a way that required more attention and co- efforts of all stakeholders involved in this industry.
+Population needs and demands are increasing in a way that requires more attention and co- efforts of all stakeholders involved in this industry.

-Healthcare administration has become a fundamental approach to introduce healthcare professionals to the main responsibilities at a different range of scopes and enable them to manage their healthcare facilities in an effective way.
-That requires more understanding of the growing and changing healthcare industry, besides building on more critical and analytical thinking and getting in line with all external and internal factors affecting the healthcare facilities.
+Healthcare administration has become a fundamental approach to introduce healthcare professionals to the main responsibilities at various range of scopes and enable them to manage their healthcare facilities in an effective way.
+This requires more understanding of the growing and changing healthcare industry, besides focusing on building more critical and analytical thinking and getting in line with all external and internal factors.

-Healthcare administration is about the future leaders of the twenty first century health challenges, who take into consideration the combination of business knowledge, technical knowledge, hospitality knowledge and healthcare knowledge, to lead and successfully manage their healthcare organization.
+Healthcare administration is about the future leaders of the twenty-first century who take into consideration the combination of business knowledge, technical knowledge, hospitality knowledge, and healthcare knowledge, to lead and successfully manage their healthcare organization.

-To function any kind of healthcare facility whether it was a solo practice or group practice, small hospital or a big hospital, two groups of personnel are required; the clinical personnel and the administrative one.
-Clinical personnel are those individuals who were trained to work directly with the care of patients within the healthcare facility, to provide diagnostic, preventive, and therapeutic care, such as physicians, nurses, therapists, and technicians.
-Whereas the administrative personnel are those non- clinical staff who are complementing the provision of healthcare, by providing non-clinical services such as; Admission departments, Medical records department, Marketing Dept, Financial department and other departments functioning the administrative work.
+To function a healthcare facility of any kind whether a solo practice or group practice, small hospital or a big hospital, two groups of personnel are required; the clinical personnel and the administrative one.
+Clinical personnel include those individuals who are trained to work directly with the care of patients within the healthcare facility in order to provide diagnostics, preventive, and therapeutic care; such as physicians, nurses, therapists, and technicians.
+Whereas the administrative personnel are those non- clinical staff members who are complementing the provision of healthcare, by providing non-clinical services such as Admission department, Medical records department, Marketing Dept, Financial department, and other departments related to administrative work.

-All healthcare administrators should be aware of the current and future challenges facing healthcare industry, to be well prepared to handle wide range of aspects related to the business in healthcare those challenges are determined by; technological innovations, organizational behavior, compliance strategies, healthcare financing, health information management, human resource management, physical environment or facility management.
+All healthcare administrators should be aware of the current and future challenges facing the healthcare industry, to be well prepared to handle wide range of aspects related to the business in healthcare.
+Such challenges are determined by technological innovations, organizational behavior, Compliance strategies, healthcare financing, health information management, human resource management, the physical environment, and facility management

-Since the needs for healthcare services have been expanded over the recent decades, the way the individuals are using the resources available “Utilization” has also changed.
-For example, the expansion of preventive medicine services and techniques have a dramatically prolonged lifespan of individuals.
-Early detection of diseases followed by proper and instant interventions helped the individuals avoid the invasive tertiary healthcare and having lots of post complications.
-This could noticeably impact on health and well -being of all categories of population.
+Since the needs for healthcare services have been expanding over the recent decades, the way the individuals are using the resources available (Utilization) has also changed.
+For example, the expansion of preventive medicine services and techniques have a dramatically prolonged the lifespan of patients.
+Early detection of diseases followed by proper and instant interventions helped the individuals avoid invasive tertiary healthcare and post complications.

-Moreover, the utilization of healthcare services can be increased or decreased affected by diverse scope of factors, such as; demographic changes, public awareness, technology, changes in consumer preferences, new diseases, new discoveries in medicine, introducing non- traditional healthcare services such as ambulatory care, and finally changes in the practice pattern (invasive vs non- invasive procedures).
+The utilization of healthcare services can be increased or decreased by diverse scope of factors such as demographic changes, public awareness, technology, changes in consumer preferences, new diseases, new discoveries in medicine, introducing non- traditional healthcare services such as ambulatory care, and changes in the practice pattern (invasive vs non- invasive procedures).

-On conclusion, the role of a healthcare administrator is essential in managing any healthcare facility.
-Healthcare administrators should structure and execute a cohesive strategic plan by analyzing data and identify the trends of improvements to maintained well-designed process that is easy to follow up and improve.
+In conclusion, the role of a healthcare administrator is essential in managing any healthcare facility.
+Healthcare administrators should structure and execute a cohesive strategic plan by analyzing data and identifying the trends of improvements to maintain a well-designed process that is easy to follow and improve.
 This will ultimately ensure both efficient and effective delivery of healthcare services.
-The former is related to the best use of resources by minimizing all wastes of time, energy and costs.
-The latter is related to achieving best-desired outcomes addressed by patient’s improved health status and patient satisfaction.
+The former is related to the best use of resources by minimizing the waste of time, energy and costs.
+The latter is related to achieving best-desired outcome addressed by patient’s improved health status and patient satisfaction.